Skip to content

 Roland Machinery Listed by termite Ransomware Group

 On June 8, 2026, construction equipment distributor Roland Machinery Co. appeared on the leak site of the Termite ransomware group.
-The company, founded in 1958 and based in Springfield, Illinois, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any customer, vendor, or employee whose personal or financial details were stored in those systems could now be at risk.
+The company, founded in 1958 and based in Springfield, Illinois, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, any customer, vendor, or employee whose personal or financial details were stored in those systems could now be at risk.

 Public reporting indicates that Termite actors gained access to Roland Machinery’s network, encrypted systems, and then exfiltrated files before publishing a sample on their dark-web leak page.
 The data includes internal documents that likely contain names, addresses, contact information, and business records.
 Roland Machinery has not yet issued a public statement confirming the breach or detailing the volume or sensitivity of the stolen information.
 Available reporting describes the incident as a classic ransomware double-extortion case in which the group threatens to release the remaining data if demands are not met.